arunasurya/bisqtransifex/translationguidelines.md

 The Bisq Transifex project is run by a group of Bisq contributors: Transifex admins and translators.
 [Transifex admins](transifexadmin.md) coordinate various activities and may also contribute as translators and/or reviewers.
 Currently, we have three Transifex projects: bisq-desktop, bisq-website and Bisq Subtitles.
 Daily communication occurs on the #transifex channel on [keybase]( https://keybase.io/team/bisq).

 ## Translators
-Anyone can become a translator by creating a [Transifex](https://www.transifex.com/bisq) account and requesting permission to translate.
-Please note that only translations for the languages that are included in each Bisq release are compensated at any given moment.
+We welcome anyone to become a translator by creating a [Transifex](https://www.transifex.com/bisq) account and requesting permission to translate.
+Please join us on #transifex channel in [keybase] https://keybase.io/team/bisq to start learning more about the project.

+Please note that only translations for core languages that are included in each Bisq release are compensated at any given moment.
 You can learn more about it [here](translatordocumentation.md).

 Each new software release contains the latest translations even though they have not been reviewed.
 This is done to have the software translations as complete as possible.